Building an in-house IoT observability system

 Building in-house tools can be incredibly risky.
 Even at a very mature, enterprise stage, a huge sunk cost in internal tools isn’t a predictor of future success.
 It just means the stakes are higher.

-Consider these factors before deciding to build:
+Consider these factors when deciding to build:

 1: Total cost of ownership